Brignone History, Family Crest & Coats of Arms

 The surname Brignone was first found in Piedmont (Italian: Piemonte, Piedmontese and Occitan: Piemont), a territorial division of northern Italy at the foot of the Alps consisting of the provinces of Alessandria, Cuneo, Novara and Turin.
 Later Aosta and Vercelli were added and still later, Asti.
 History is related back to 49 B.C.
 The house of Savoy rose in 1000 A.D.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Brignone family
+Early History of the Brignone family

 This web page shows only a small excerpt of our Brignone research.
 Another 113 words (8 lines of text) covering the years 1629 and 1712 are included under the topic Early Brignone History in all our PDF Extended History products and printed products wherever possible.